Copyright © 2015-2017, SUB2r® Inc. All rights reserved

 Interchangeable microphones provide 2 on-board channels of audio or low-bandwidth data.
 This is similar in concept to how the smartphone credit card readers work via the audio jack.
 In our case, the audio channels can be used to collect user-defined data and interlace it directly to each frame of video.
 Perfect for those applications like deep sea research where audio is not necessary, but data capture is essential.

 Housing – rugged, versatile, with integrated, passive cooling.
 The housing also had to allow for multiple ways to mount it to things and things to it.
 And finally, it had to be rugged.
-Useful for hazardous environments that may be encountered by robots and drones.
+Useful for hazardous environments that may be encountered.